zerasul/mdbook_en/4SGDK/sgdk.md

 ## Games made with SGDK

-An important part of SGDK, is that it is used for commercial games that you can find in some crowdfunding.
+An important part of SGDK is that it is used for commercial games that you can find in some crowdfunding.
 In this section, we are going to comment some of the most known ones, and we will leave some addresses so you can learn more about them:

 ### Xeno crisis

 Xeno Crisis [^29], is an isometric perspective game, which allows us to fight against hordes and hordes of Aliens while surviving in different rooms and areas.

-It allows to play 2 players on the Sega Mega Drive; although there are already versions for Steam (PC), Switch and even versions for Xbox, Playstation, Neo-geo and DreamCast.
+It allows 2 players to play on the Sega Mega Drive; although there are already versions for Steam (PC), Switch and even versions for Xbox, Playstation, Neo-geo and DreamCast.
 A SNES version is also in progress.

 You can check the versions of this game in the Kickstarter of this game:
 [https://www.kickstarter.com/projects/1676714319/xeno-crisis-a-new-game-for-the-sega-genesis-mega-d/](https://www.kickstarter.com/projects/1676714319/xeno-crisis-a-new-game-for-the-sega-genesis-mega-d/)